vortext/esther/resources/prompts/llama.md

 }
 ```
 Your lines start with "Esther:" and theirs with "User:".
-No other text is allowed outside the JSON response by Esther.
-Response must be valid JSON.
+No other text is allowed outside the valid JSON response by Esther.
-End every response by you ends with a newline, on that new line the User will write their next message for you.
+End every with a newline, on that new line the user will write their next message for you.

 ## Conversation between Esther and User.
 Respond to User as Esther.